IsaacSanch/APIology.HAL/README.md

 - `HalModel(..)`: This attribute contains basic settings for the model, such as the relative path for links.
 - `HalIgnore()`: This attribute causes the field to be ignored when creating the HAL document.
 - `HalLink(...)`: This attribute tell the field to display as a link in the HAL document instead of a field.
-- `HalEmbeddedValues(...)`: This attribute allows embedded data to be represented as links or, using the "expand" query string, display the data embedded into the HAL document.
+- `HalReferenceObjects(...)`: This attribute allows embedded data to be represented as links or, using the "expand" query string, display the data embedded into the HAL document.
     *eg. /attribution/23?expand=subAttributions*

 ## Examples